What are split cilantro seeds?

 Second, we tested if pre-germinating the cilantro seeds works better than dry sowing and soaking the seed.
 A commercial grower uses the pre-germination method, and we wanted to try it.
 We were killing two birds with one stone.

-If you're interested in the pre-germination test, let me know, and we'll publish the results.
+Let me know if you’re interested in the pre-germination test, and we’ll publish the results.

 We Still Recommend

-When we plant Home Microgreens Trays for demonstrations or 1020 trays of cilantro to sell cut microgreens, we recommend dry seeding the trays.
+We recommend dry seeding the trays when we plant Home Microgreens Trays for demonstrations or 1020 trays of cilantro to sell cut microgreens.

 The only exception would be a bad batch of seeds that consistently grows fungus.
 It happens.